Contest Design with Threshold Objectives: Rank-Order Allocation of Prizes

 In Theorem~\ref{thm:rankLinear}, we proved that a convex combination of at most three simple contests is optimal.
 We now compare this optimal contest with the best simple contest.

 \begin{theorem} For the linear threshold objective, the objective value of the optimal contest is at most $2$ times that of the best simple contest. \end{theorem} In the proof of Theorem~\ref{thm:rankSimpleVsOptimal}, we use the expression given in Theorem~\ref{thm:rankLinear} and the single-crossing property of $\beta_i$ w.r.t. $\beta_j$ for any $i < j$ to show that the objective value of the optimal contest is at most the sum of the objective values of two simple contests.
+So, one of these two simple contests gives us an objective value at least half of the optimal.